Best Balance Bikes in Netherlands 2026

 Lionelo Bart Air

-Lionelo Bart Air fits families who want a light 12-inch balance bike with pneumatic tyres for outdoor paths.
+Lionelo Bart Air fits families who want a light balance bike with about 30 cm wheels and pneumatic tyres for outdoor paths.
 It makes less sense if you want the lowest-maintenance foam-wheel starter for short indoor practice.

 Pros